 On a summer afternoon walking up Lafayette Street toward Houston, just past Spring, you’re likely to approach a cluster of characters on the sidewalk.
-It’s hard to tell what everyone is doing there, but they all have bikes.
+They all have bikes.
 They’re looking at bikes, testing bikes, locking up bikes, putting air in bike tires, sitting in storefronts nearby talking about bikes while drinking iced coffee from La Colombe cafe down the street.

 It’s because of the independent bike shop, Bicycle Habitat, which has been selling bikes to everyone from hardcore messengers and utilitarian commuters to wispy Soho model types for some 33 years now.

-On one such afternoon recently Hal Ruzal, the affable shaman of bike mechanics in New York, with hefty dreads hanging down past his chest, tanned arms bulging from a sleeveless T-shirt, wrestled with a frame of a track bike at the front of the room, where his work is visible from the street.
+On one recent afternoon Hal Ruzal, an affable shaman of bike mechanics in New York, with hefty dreads hanging down past his chest, wrestled with a frame of a track bike at the front of the room, where his work is visible from the street.
 Sales staffers shuffled around him, fetching bike parts or running to another mechanic's station in the back of the room to work on other bikes.

 In the middle of this bustle, sitting in a chair in front of a computer clicking around inventory sites and taking phone calls, was Charlie McCorkell, the co-founder and current owner of Bicycle Habitat.
 He was remembering what it was like to bike in a less bike-friendly town.

-“Back in ’69, I’d get spit on twice a week,” McCorkell said, sitting on a stool with tape stretched over the seat to keep the stuffing from bulging out.
-He’s a gregarious figure with a trim gray-white beard, deep-set blue eyes and Bicycle Habitat socks, emblazoned with the shop’s sunny rainbow logo, crumpled into his gray New Balance sneakers.
+“Back in ’69, I’d get spit on twice a week,” McCorkell said, sitting on a stool with tape stretched over the seat to keep the stuffing from spilling out.
+He’s a gregarious figure with a trim gray-white beard, deep-set blue eyes and Bicycle Habitat socks, emblazoned with the shop’s sunny rainbow logo.
 “In the old days, it was more like the Wild West.
 You were out there by yourself.
 Nobody was looking after you.
 Everybody used to think bike riders were invisible, just because they didn’t pop up on anybody’s radar.”

-WHEN MCCORKELL OPENED BICYCLE HABITAT in 1977 with Ruzal, in the same place where it sits today on Lafayette Street to serve a core of die-hard cyclists, there was no other retail on the street.
+WHEN MCCORKELL OPENED BICYCLE HABITAT in 1977 with Ruzal, in the same place where it sits today on Lafayette Street, there was no other retail on the street.
 An architectural store sat in the space where hundreds of bikes are now displayed in Bicycle Habitat's side room (ornate moldings on the ceilings and walls are the only remnants from the old store).
 There was a meth clinic across the street, and drug-addled characters including Sid Vicious of seminal punk band the Sex Pistols would wander over by the shop “stoned out of his gourd,” McCorkell said.
-At the time, the city was still ghost-town for cyclists, an underground culture where there were no specified bike lanes in most city parks, and bikes were banned from the subway.
+At the time, the city was still ghost-town for cyclists, an underground culture where there were no specified bike lanes, even in city parks, and bikes were banned from the subway.